th0th/is-email-disposable/readme.md

 }
 ```

-You can send full e-mail address or only the domain, too.
-If you don't set the `email` query parameter, you will get a `HTTP 400 Bad Request` response.
+You can send a full e-mail address or only the domain, too.
+If you don't set the `email` query parameter, you will get an `HTTP 400 Bad Request` response.

 ## Deploying